derekbolyard/AccessLens/AccessLens/README.md

 ng serve
 ```

+This project uses **Angular Material** for its UI components.
+The theme styles
+are defined in `src/theme.scss`.

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Code scaffolding